aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --[JOB].environmentVariables <key=value>                                 An environment variable key/value pair to assign to the process.
 Can be used multiple times to define multiple values.
   --[JOB].memoryLimitInBytes <bytes>                                       The amount of memory available for the process.
+  --[JOB].options.requiredOperatingSystem <linux|windows|osx>              The operating system the job needs to run on.

   ## Debugging